Lattice-Data/lattice-tools/docs/submit_metadata.md

 Objects with attachments (not tested)
 ----------------
-	To upload objects with attachments (Documents), have a column titled 'attachment' containing the path and name of the file you wish to attach
+	To upload objects with attachments (Documents), have a column titled 'attachment'containing the path and name of the file you wish to attach

 Patch existing objects
 ----------------